 A RDBMS database uses tables for storing the data.
 A table is nothing but a collection of data that is related to one another, in the form of rows and columns.

-A Row of the table in the database represents the collection of fields that end up making a record of the database.
+A Row represents a collection of fields that end up making a record in the database.

-In a database, a column represents those values which are of the same type.
-A column is also called as an attribute.
+In a database, a column represents those values that are of the same type.
+A column is also called an attribute.

 What is SQL?

 SQL stands for Structured Query Language.
 It is a programming language that is used to request information from a database.
 SQL can be used to manage and share data in a relational database management system.
-With this language, users can perform actions like insertion, deletion, selection, etc on the database.
+Moreover, users can perform actions like insertion, deletion, selection, etc on the database.

-SQL programming is widely used as using this language we can describe, manipulate the data inside the database.
+SQL programming is widely used as using this language we can create, store as well as manipulate the data inside the database.
 Moreover, SQL can be embedded within other languages through SQL libraries and modules.